SparkPost/relaymsgdb/README.md

 # Deploying

-To deploy the code to Heroku, ensure you are authenticated as the appteam user.
+To deploy the code to Heroku, ensure you are authenticated as the correct user.
 Then run the following commands to deploy:

 ```bash
 $ git push heroku && git push heroku master